General Questions

 Yes.
 IW Retirement Planner will automatically withdraw from Tax-Deferred and Tax-Free buckets in an attempt to bridge income gaps before 59 1/2.

-Withdrawals from Tax-Deferred and Tax-Free buckets before age 59 1/2 are assessed a 10% early withdrawal penalty along with any income taxes resulting from the withdrawal.
+Withdrawals from Tax-Deferred and Tax-Free buckets before age 59 1/2 are assessed a 10% early withdrawal penalty.
+In addition, tax-deferred withdrawals are subject to applicable income taxes.

 Required minimum distributions (RMDs) are the minimum amount you are required to withdraw from your retirement accounts each year.
 You generally must start taking withdrawals from your tax-deferred (401K, Traditional IRA, SEP IRA, SIMPLE IRA) retirement plan accounts when you reach age: